ngau9567/ngau9567.github.io/pages/publpics/tesla.md

 ## Time Series Analysis & Prediction

 On this page, I picked a stock and downloaded price data.
 The stock that I pucked was Tesla.
-We then hen resample data to weekly and monthly prices.
+We then resample data to weekly and monthly prices.
 Determine if there's any seasonality and train a SARIMA model on it to try and predict future prices.

 [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.jupyter.org/github/ngau9567/ngau9567.github.io/blob/master/assets/EMSE6574/Week9_Assignment.ipynb)